ShugetsuSoft/MuriData/protocol/Details.md

 When MurIndexer receive all the vector lists of their partners, they will start ranking the vectors in all of the lists.
 All node will get a ordered list of vectors.
 Then the first-finished node will propose its result in the Magu, starting a BFT consensus.
 If this proposal gets most of the signature in this group, it will be sent to MuriChain.

+## Node Details

+MuriData Node is sperated into two: the blockchain node and index node.
+Blockchain node deals with blockchain and index node is responsible for performing tasks.
+Index node is connected with blockchain node.
+They communicate by rpc calls.